snipcart/nextjs-storybook-example/README.md

 ![Storybook React tutorial Snipcart](https://snipcart.com/media/205943/storybookog.png)

-This post/tutorial focuses on UI developwith Storybook.
+This post/tutorial focuses on UI development with Storybook.

 What is covered: